bellmit/attic/Bytecode.md

 unsigned numbers).
 In this document, bytecode sequences are represented in hexadecimal, unless otherwise noted.

+## The Stack

+Each activation maintains a stack of values, initially empty and manipulated by most instructions.
+This stack can contain primitive MOO values (ints, floats, object numbers, strings, lists, and errors) as well as a number of "book-keeping" values such as labels and exception handler lists.

+### Control flow and the stack

+Control flow constructs related to error handling (try/catch, backtick expressions) or guaranteed execution (try/finally) set up guards on the stack.
+Other control flow constructs, as well as verb and built-in function calls and any instruction that raises an exception, can "unwind" the stack.
+The exact behaviour of stack unwinding depends on the scenario:

+(Note that a bare `JUMP` out is not covered by these cases.
+The compiler does not generate this case; all stack exits are via stack-unwinding instructions.)

+#### Normal return

+* Executes finally handlers, then continues returning.
+Finally handlers that return replace the original return value; finally handlers that raise an exception replace the return value with an exception; finally handlers that break or continue force control to continue at the break/continue target after any further unwinding.
+* Cleans up exception handlers, but does not enter them.

+#### Raised exception

+* Executes finally handlers, then continues raising the original exception.
+  Finally handlers behave as under the "normal return" case.
+* Compares exception handlers against the raised exception.
+If one matches, control enters the handler and exception information is placed on the stack for the handler to user.
+Unmatched handlers "above" the receiving handler are cleaned up.
+The receiving handler is also removed from the stack.

+#### Break/continue

+* Executes finally handlers, then continues the break/continue process.
+  Finally handlers behave as under the "normal return" case.
+* Cleans up exception handlers, but does not enter them.

+#### Abort

+* Does not execute finally handlers.
+* Does not execute exception handlers.

 ## Temporary Values

 The runtime has a single `temp` register capable of holding any MOO value.
 The